 In the dystopian, futuristic world of Fahrenheit 451, firemen no longer fight fire to save lives and property, but use it to destroy books in an attempt to maintain social order (451 Fahrenheit being the temperature at which paper starts to burn).
 Everyone who is discovered to own or read books is arrested and has their books and homes burned.

 The role of books: In the world of Fahrenheit 451, wall-sized TVs and in-ear radios have resulted in a society no longer curious about books.
-Television has numbed citizens to an extend that they’re no longer conscious of real-world events and don’t have thoughts of their own.
+Television has numbed citizens to an extent that they’re no longer conscious of real-world events and don’t have thoughts of their own.
 Although we’re not at the point of burning books yet, it’s a fact that mass-media has reduced people’s interest in reading.
 In 2019, a research conducted by the National Literacy Trust has shown that just 26% of under-18s spent some time each day reading–which is the lowest daily level recorded since 2005.

 “There are worse crimes than burning books.
 One of them is not reading them.”Ray Bradbury, Fahrenheit 451

 Anti-intellectualism: In Bradbury’s world, intellectualism and independent thinking are considered loathsome, the word ‘intellectual’ is even used as a swear word.
 This movement towards anti-intellectualism can also be traced in our world.
 Consider, for example, Michael Gove, senior Tory MP, declaring that “people of this country have had enough of experts” in the run-up to the Brexit referendum.
-In the U.S., likewise, the election of Donald Trump, former reality TV star, contributed to people becoming more distrustful of the political and intellectual elite.
+In the U.S., likewise, the election of Donald Trump, a former reality TV star, contributed to people becoming more distrustful of the political and intellectual elite.

 Earbuds: In the world of the novel, there’re radios the size of thimbles that people can put in their ears to listen to music and radio programs.
 Although the novel was written in the 1950s, the technology that Bradbury envisions here is eerily similar to the wireless earbuds we know today.